Singulink/Singulink.Cryptography.PasswordChecker/README.md

 The default [`PasswordMatchersProvider`](https://github.com/Singulink/Singulink.Cryptography.PasswordChecker/blob/main/Source/Singulink.Cryptography.PasswordChecker/PasswordMatchersProvider.cs) implementation returns a set of matchers that cover the most easily dictionary attacked password patterns using curated common password data in [`CommonMatchers`](https://github.com/Singulink/Singulink.Cryptography.PasswordChecker/blob/main/Source/Singulink.Cryptography.PasswordChecker/PasswordMatchers/CommonMatchers.cs) and contextual subjects you provide (i.e. the name of your service, the user's name / email address / etc).
 It matches with the top ~100 most common password words used in an easily predictable order.

 If the check returns a match, you should display a message to the user something along the lines of `"Password matches our dictionary of contextual and top 100 common word variations in a predictable order.
-Please add a word or two (uncommon words preferred) to your password to make it less predictable and succeptible to attacks"`.
-You can optionally display the list of matched texts to the user so they can see the simplified version of the text their password variation matched to.
+Please add a word or two (uncommon words preferred) to your password to make it less predictable and susceptible to attacks."` You can optionally display the list of matched texts to the user so they can see the simplified version of the text their password variation matched to.

 The library is written to be extensible, so you can easily add your own matchers or override the default ones if you want to customize the behavior.